domstach00/Github-repo-list/README.md

 13. [License](#license)

 ## Introduction
-GitHub Repo List is a Java-based application built using Spring WebFlux to fetch and display information about GitHub repositories with branches.
+GitHub Repo List is a Java-based application built using Spring WebFlux to fetch and display information about GitHub repositories with all of its branches.
 This application also showcases the use of reactive programming principles provided by Spring WebFlux, enabling efficient handling of asynchronous, non-blocking data streams.

 ## Installation
 ### Prerequisites